BenYak1/Mini-SOC-Homelab/SOAR/README.md

 { "event": { … }, "sourcetype": "soar" }
 ```

-and `POST`s it with the HEC token.
-Build dashboards that correlate detections with SOAR actions in one place.
+and `POST`s it with the HEC token to a separate index in splunk called soar_actions, with the event info + enrichment from playbooks

 ---